n-e-sherman/mps/README.md

 # mps
-Library that calculates spectral functions using the Chebyshev method, and time-dependent correlation functions.

-This code depends on the ITensor library.
+Library that calculates spectral functions using the Chebyshev method.
+Also MPS functionality that is not a part of the ITensor library.
+The ITensor library is needed to compile this code.